kern/hackbot/README.md

 Keep in mind that Facebook's user IDs are unique to each application, so you'll have to find some way of finding out moderator IDs using the Graph API.

-*Note:* This process is annoying.
-Please consider [implementing this through a web-based flow][oauth-issue].

 [explorer]: https://developers.facebook.com/tools/explorer/
 [oauth-issue]: https://github.com/kern/hackbot/issues/6